aanker/xwordlist/docs/help.md

 # options that don’t take an argument:
 alphabetize
 ```
+Often times when installing by `pip`, the `xwordlist.conf` file ends up in a hard to find directory buried in an obscure location.
+Rather than leave the configuration file in that directory, you can move it to a folder your home directory:  `~/xwordlist/xwordlist.conf` (it must be a folder named `xwordlist` inside your home folder).
+To help you find where your configuration file is located, enter `xwordlist --config` and the software will tell you which folder contains the active configuration file.

 Options entered on the command line take precedence over the configuration file.
 So for instance, set your default in the configuration file for `case upper` but then override it with `--case none` when you’re requesting links and don’t want to change the case of URLs.
 It is recommended that you specify your most important defaults (for example `directory`) in the configuration file and leave the inputs and outputs to the command line — but YMMV.

 Many of the [recipes provided on this site](/resources/#recipes) include options that you can paste directly into your configuration file to grab data off websites and start building word lists.